What is Whiplash?

 - Sleep disturbances

-If whiplash in a car accident inflicted soft tissue injuries severe enough to cause chronic pain for months and years to come – or if you suffered brain injury due to whiplash – you deserve fair compensation for the physical, financial, and emotional hardships that your injury has caused you, and will cause you in the future.
+If whiplash in a car accident inflicted soft tissue injuries severe enough to cause chronic pain for months and years to come – or if you suffered a traumatic brain injury (TBI) due to whiplash – you deserve fair compensation for the physical, financial, and emotional hardships that your injury has caused you, and will cause you in the future.

 Obtaining Compensation for Whiplash Injuries

 Whiplash injury is so common that many auto insurance companies now have a program that they use to pay out settlements: usually referred to as MIST (Minor Impact Soft Tissue).
-Unfortunately, this program is often used to pay whiplash victims far less than they are actually entitled to, since the program judges the severity of a whiplash injury based on the amount of damage to your vehicle.
+Unfortunately, this program is often used to pay whiplash victims far less than they are actually entitled to since the program judges the severity of a whiplash injury based on the amount of damage to your vehicle.

 Scientific studies show that this is a flawed model.
 Significant, long-lasting whiplash injuries can occur in less than a second, even in low-speed collisions.
 The amount of vehicle damage is in no way proportionate to the severity of the injury.
 In fact, one study reveals that the less a car is damaged in a collision, the higher the risk of injury to the spine, since the body absorbs more of the force of impact.